nasa/cumulus/example/README.md

 ### Fake data server

 A fake server is required for tests testing FTP/HTTP/HTTPS discover and downloads.
+The fake server should be set up once per account.

 The Cloudformation template for the fake data server is in `fake-server.yml`.
 To setup the fake server run:

 ```
 aws cloudformation deploy --template-file fake-server.yml --stack-name <stack-name> --parameter-overrides VpcId=<vpc-XXXXX> SubnetId=<subnet-XXXXXX> AZone=<az-zone> Ngap=true --capabilities CAPABILITY_NAMED_IAM